When did my life become so full of stuff? It did not happen in a day, week, or year. Like Midlife, it snuck up on me.

 I justify this fiscal and organizational failure by reminding myself that there are 4 musical instruments packed and they take up a lot of space.
 I also remember, through a twilight-zone-like haze, my mental state at the time.
 I was exhausted.
 Gonzalo is the supply chief.
 He is ruthless about packing, weighing and purging.
 I was on detail duty handling a million other things before we left Kansas and he was in Spain.
 I was not as hands-on with teenager inventory management as I should have been.

 Also worth mentioning is the Costco coffee run.
 My Colombian husband considers it a national emergency to live without good coffee.
-After 2 weeks of drinking a gritty, bitter, ink-like substance they call coffee in Spain, it was non-negotiable that I bring good coffee from the US.
-Being a nice wife, I dutifully made a Costco run and purchased 4 large bags of black gold to make him happy.
+After 2 weeks of drinking a gritty, bitter, ink-like substance they call coffee in Spain, he had requested that I bring good coffee from the US.
+Being a nice wife, I had dutifully made a Costco run and purchased 4 large bags of black gold to make him happy.
 Did that contribute to the $600 excess baggage fiasco?
 Yep.
 That’s some pretty expensive arabica.

 She was determined that it would and left space (somehow) in her carry-on.
-She stuffed it in.
-Daughter # 2 sat on the suitcase lid in the La Quinta hotel room to smoosh it down, while Daughter # 1 fought with the zipper to close it.
+Daughter # 2 sat on the suitcase lid to smoosh it down, while Daughter # 1 wrestled with the zipper to close it.
 Teddy made it to Spain but looks like a Teddy panini.
 If you are the parent of teenage girls, you understand the drama of which I speak.

 I had one frazzled nerve left and it had to get us to Chicago O’Hare.

-While loading the mini-van (again), all 60 inches in height of me had to wrestle 11 suitcases, 3 backpacks, and a pet carrier.
+While loading the mini-van (again), all 60 inches in height of me had to wrestle 11 suitcases of various sizes, 3 backpacks, and a two-pet carrier.

 In the process of trying to pull a large suitcase all the way into the van, I reached over a seat, gave a hard pull, and the suitcase wheels locked.
 It didn’t budge.
 I, however, body-slammed my right pec and shoulder into the headrest.
 Ouch.
 That took 2 weeks of pain, suffering, hot packs, rest, and ibuprofen to deal with.